-Current tax is the amount expected to be paid to, or recovered from, the taxation authorities in respect of taxable profits or losses for the current and prior periods.
-Taxable profits or losses are based on estimates if consolidated financial statements are authorised prior to filing relevant tax returns.
+Current tax is the amount expected to be paid, or recovered, in respect of taxable profits or losses for the current and prior periods.
+Taxable profits or losses are based on estimates if consolidated financial statements are authorised before filing relevant tax returns.
 Taxes other than on income are recorded within operating expenses.